ranchimall/flo_messenger/docs/functions.md

     });
 ```

-## Function: sendRaw
+## `sendRaw(message, recipient, type, encrypt)`

 ### Description:
+This function is at the heart of messenger application.
 This function sends raw application data messages to a recipient using Supernode Cloud.
 It allows for optional encryption of the message using the recipient's public key, if available.

 ### Parameters:
 - **message (string)**: The raw message data to be sent.